Top 10 Richest People In Winnipeg (2023)

 From construction to e-commerce richest people in Winnipeg are industry leaders with inspiring business stories.

-In the year 2022, Canada made a total of sixty-seven billionaires, making it the eighth country in the world with the most billionaires, and it is no surprise that.
+Presently Canada has a total of sixty-seven billionaires, making it the eighth country in the world with the most billionaires, and it is no surprise that.